Application: Social and Cultural Sciences

 - Proof of language proficiency as a printout from the Language Center website; if applicable, any other certificates.
-In case you don’t have proof of your language proficiency, please have yourself tested with the use of the DAAD language certificate form (English, French, Spanish – forms for other languages can be found online) at the appropriate language department.
-For the Russian Department specific requirements are in place.
+In case you don’t have proof of your language proficiency, please have yourself tested with the use of the DAAD language certificate form (English, French, Spanish, Russian – forms for other languages can be found online) at the appropriate language department.
+For the Russian Department and Spanish Department specific requirements are in place.

 - Current certificate of enrollment.